 Contact our office in Lincoln at 402-979-8703 to discuss alimony and your divorce.

 In Nebraska, courts may grant spousal maintenance based on what is most reasonable and fair, according to the details of the individual circumstances.
 Some of the factors considered include:

 - The financial contributions of both parties during the marriage

-- Whether or not one spouse left his or her career to raise children
+- Whether one spouse left his or her career to raise children

-- Support and time needed for lesser earning spouse to re-enter the workforce
+- Support and time needed for the lesser-earning spouse to reenter the workforce

 Spousal support may be temporary or permanent, depending on the individual factors of the case.
 These payments are separate from any financial support for the care of the children.

-Our Nebraska family law attorneys provide both compassionate support and tenacious advocacy of your financial security throughout the difficulty of the divorce process.
+Our Nebraska family law attorneys provide both compassionate support and tenacious advocacy of your financial security throughout the divorce process.
 We will strive to employ our experience and extensive knowledge of the law to benefit your case and pursue a reasonable outcome on your behalf.

 Our lawyers help individuals in Lincoln and the surrounding areas navigate the complexities of divorce.
-Contact our office at 402-477-8188 or complete the online contact form for additional information.
-We offer free initial case consultations.
+Contact our office at 402-979-8703 or complete the online contact form for additional information.
+We offer confidential initial case consultations.